AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 |1.6|The University will monitor the progress and attendance of all postgraduate research students, and will report any interruption, extension, unauthorised absence, termination or withdrawal from studies to external sponsors and/or the appropriate UK Government agency where required to do so.|
 |1.7|The University will have due regard towards maintaining confidentiality and privacy in relation to any request for change in circumstances but, in order for it to be considered fully, the content will need to be disclosed to members of staff who are involved in putting the Procedure into effect e.g. a Faculty/school graduate office, as well as staff whose input may be required to respond to the issues that a student has raised e.g. the Disability Advisory and Support Service etc. By submitting a request for a change in circumstance the student consents to the disclosure, storage and sharing of information relevant to the change within the University at all stages of the Procedure.
 If this presents a problem for the student, they may wish to seek advice from the Faculty/School graduate office; not providing consent may however affect the University’s ability to consider the request fully.
 A copy of the request and associated documents will also be retained in accordance with the University’s Records Retention Schedule.|

-# DURATION OF STUDY
+# 2. DURATION OF STUDY

 The University of Manchester ordinances and regulations for postgraduate research degrees detail the standard periods of study for part-time and full-time students, which vary in duration according to the type of degree.

 For the duration of the degree, students pay the appropriate tuition fees and are fully registered as postgraduate research degree students at the University of Manchester.
 Students are entitled to full use of University facilities to enable research, including regular supervision, see the Policy on Supervision for Postgraduate Research Degrees for full details.

 All students, regardless of the duration of their programme, are expected to complete all postgraduate research degree work, including research and the writing up of the thesis, within the standard period of the programme.
-Where students who are on 3 year or 3.5 year programmes are unable to submit their
-# Change of Circumstances for Postgraduate Research Students Policy
+Where students who are on 3 year or 3.5 year programmes are unable to submit their thesis within the registered period of their programme they must apply for a submission pending period which must only be for the purpose of completing the preparation of the thesis.
+For this purpose, students are required to apply, register and pay a fee for the submission pending period.
+Further details can be found in the Submission Pending Procedure for Postgraduate Research Students .

-October 2022

-# ROLES AND RESPONSIBILITIES
+# 3. ROLES AND RESPONSIBILITIES

-# 3.1 Student responsibilities
+3.1 Student responsibilities

+The student is responsible for:

 - a.
 Alerting their supervisor to any unforeseen, unavoidable, or personal circumstances that they feel may affect the progression of their research;
 - b.
 Contacting the appropriate Faculty/School Graduate Office at the earliest opportunity to inform them of any circumstances which may impact on their progression;